Finished the Sayonara Zetsubou Sensei anime and now you’re wondering where the

 Are the Sayonara Zetsubou Sensei OVAs canon?

 Yes, the OVA series (Goku and Bangaichi) are considered canon to the anime’s timeline.
-They adapt various chapters from the manga, just like the TV seasons, and are essential parts of the animated adaptation.
-They do not, however, adapt the crucial final manga arc.
+They adapt various chapters from the

-Can I just skip to the last 10 chapters of the manga?
+Can I just skip to the last 10 chapters of the manga ?

 You can, but it is strongly discouraged.
 While the final arc (Chapters 292-301) can be understood on its own, its emotional and narrative impact is built upon dozens of character interactions and subtle foreshadowing from skipped chapters.
 Reading only the end is like reading the last page of a novel without the rest.

-What are the “four endings” of the manga?
+What are the “four endings” of the manga ?

-Does Nozomu Itoshiki die in the manga?
+Does Nozomu Itoshiki die in the manga ?

 This question is a major plot point of the final arc and a significant spoiler.
 The events of the final chapters revolve around his fate and the students’ desperate reactions to it.
-To experience the story as the author intended, it is highly recommended to read the manga to discover the powerful answer.
+To experience the story as the author intended, it is highly recommended to read the

-Where can I legally read the Sayonara Zetsubou Sensei manga?
+Where can I legally read the Sayonara Zetsubou Sensei manga ?

 Is the anime worth watching if it’s incomplete?

 Absolutely.
 The anime is a masterpiece of direction, comedy, and visual style by Studio Shaft and director Akiyuki Shinbo.
 While it doesn’t tell the full story, it stands as a unique and brilliant work of art in its own right.
-It’s best viewed as a companion to the manga rather than a replacement for it.
+It’s best viewed as a companion to the

 Who is Kōji Kumeta?